tuptime - Man Page

 - Count system startups

-- Count nicely and accidentally shutdowns
+- Count graceful and accidental shutdowns

 - Uptime and downtime percentage since first boot time